-The use of third parties is nothing new — companies have worked with suppliers, outsourcers, licensees, agents, and the like for years.
-What has changed, however, is the frequency and scale of third-party use and the regulatory focus on how organizations are managing third parties to address the inherent risks.
+The use of third parties is nothing new — companies have worked with suppliers, outsourcers, licensees, agents and the like for years.
+What has changed, however, is the frequency and scale of third-party use and the regulatory focus on how organisations are managing third parties to address the inherent risks.

-In that time, concern about third-party risk has risen much higher in many organizations.
-Senior leaders and boards have recognized it as a strategic risk and made it a priority to proactively manage third-party relationships rather than reacting to a specific event.
-An initial challenge for organizations is to think more broadly about their third-party relationships, going beyond those “first-tier vendors” to include the second and third tiers as well.
+In that time, concern about third-party risk has risen much higher in many organisations.
+Senior leaders and boards have recognised it as a strategic risk and made it a priority to proactively manage third-party relationships rather than reacting to a specific event.
+An initial challenge for organisations is to think more broadly about their third-party relationships, going beyond those “first-tier vendors” to include the second and third tiers as well.

 Receive the latest thinking from Deloitte on a wide range of issues and ideas related to Governance, Risk and Compliance.
 Update your Deloitte profile and start receiving the latest insights on risk.